muhammadzkralla/ZHttp/README.md

 The only third-party library used is Google's `Gson` library for serialization/deserialization. <br><br>
 There are some useful settings you can customize in ZHttp.
 You can set default headers, connection and read time out periods, and buffer size for uploading files.

+Refer to this [Demo](https://github.com/muhammadzkralla/ZHttp_Demo "Demo") for an example.

 ## Features